 Taming a hamster requires time and patience.
 Don't rush through the steps.
 Take the time to get to know your hamster and respond to its cues.
 The key here is to earn your hamster's trust so it can learn that there is no reason to be afraid of you.

 Notice when your hamster has gotten comfortable in its environment.
 Signs of a relaxed hamster are that they are eating, drinking, and playing when you are present.
 Spend more time around your hamster's cage and quietly talk to it to get it used to your voice.
 If you don't know what to say, try reading a book out loud or singing softly.

 Coax Your Hamster With Treats

 Offer some favorite treats to your hamster from your hand.
-Start by offering treats through the bars of the cage if you have a wire cage, otherwise just offer them right at the edge of the cage door.
-Once your hamster scurries over for the treats try putting your hand just inside the cage.
+If you have a wire cage, start by offering treats through the bars of the cage.
+Otherwise, just offer them right at the edge of the cage door.
+Once your hamster scurries over for the treats, try putting your hand just inside the cage.
 Don't try to touch your hamster but rather let your hamster come over to explore your hand.

 The time between steps varies, especially depending on the age of the hamster and your hamster's personality.
 Your hamster may quickly accept being picked up, take treats from your hand, etc., or it may take a month or more to be relaxed enough to do so.

 The best way to pick up a hamster is cupped in the palm of your hand with the other hand over its back.
 It is best to begin picking your hamster up just above your lap or some other soft surface in case it falls or jumps.

 As your hamster gets more comfortable, let it crawl from one of your hands to the other and over your arms.
 You can continue to offer treats, though your hamster may not be as interested in treats when there are more interesting things to see and explore.